marconeroni/Dough-O/README.txt

 Python  3.7.6   www.python.org
 Kivy    2.0.0   www.kivy.org

+The first do-it-yourself retarder proving with programmable cycles

 This device is intended only for personal/domestic use under creative commons license: CC BY-NC-SA 3.0 IT https://creativecommons.org/licenses/by-nc-sa/3.0/it/